 he crunched them up noisily in his teeth like carrots.

-I thought he was joking around until he slid back
+I thought he was joking around until he slid back onto the mattress

 and fell into a deep sleep without responding to my questions.

 I called hospice and described what had happened.